Kruger Park Safari

 Rates & Tour info

-Accommodation in two-bed chalets, all meals, guide and guiding fees, all-day game drives, transfers to and from Nelspruit or Hoedspruit Eastgate Airport, entrance & conservation fees
+Accommodation in two-bed chalets, all meals, guide and guiding fees, all-day game drives, transfers between pickup and drop-off, entrance and conservation fees

-Items not mentioned above, eg : Transport to and from Nelspruit or Hoedspruit, medical & travel insurance, drinks and alcoholic beverages.
+Items not mentioned above, eg : Transport to and from Johannesburg or Nelspruit or Hoedspruit, medical and travel insurance, drinks and alcoholic beverages.

 Overall rating: “Easy”.
 You do not need to be ultra-fit but if you choose to do the walks you should be able to walk between 10 and 20 km per day.
 The route takes you along paths, tracks and through the veld.
 See Walking grades for more details about “Easy” rating.